lmc-eu/spirit-design-system/packages/web/src/scss/components/UNSTABLE_Slider/README.md

 ## Basic Usage

 The Slider component implements the HTML [range input][mdn-range] element.
-With the current state of CSS, this requires a lot of browser-specific styles and a bit of JavaScript to update the slider's appearance when the value changes (this is required by Webkit-based browsers such as Chrome or Safari).
+With the current state of CSS, this requires a lot of browser-specific styles and a bit of JavaScript to update the slider’s appearance when the value changes (this is required by Webkit-based browsers such as Chrome or Safari).

 ```html